Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 \begin{lemma} [Standard paths are inside branches] Suppose that $\alpha$ and $\omega$ belong to some branch of the tree $\mathcal{F}_{d+1}$.
-Then the vertices of the standard up-and-down path between $\alpha$ and $\omega$ also belong to this branch. \end{lemma} \begin{proof} Suppose that not.
-Let $x$ be a vertex of $\mathcal{F}_{d+1}$ such that $\alpha$ and $\omega$ belong to the branch of $x$.
-Consider a standard up-and-down path between $\alpha$ and $\omega$.
-First observe that if the first and the last vertex of the corresponding horizontal edges (their number is at most $d$) belong to the branch of $x$, then all the others among these vertices also belong to this branch.
-Also observe that if some vertices of horizontal steps belong to the branch of $x$ and some vertices do not belong to this branch, then $\alpha$ or $\omega$ is not in the branch of $x$.
+Then the vertices of any standard up-and-down path between $\alpha$ and $\omega$ also belong to this branch. \end{lemma} \begin{proof} Let $x$ be a vertex of $\mathcal{F}_{d+1}$ such that $\alpha$ and $\omega$ belong to the branch of $x$.
+Let

-Hence, the first and the last vertex of the horizontal path do not belong to the branch of $x$.
-Then the standard up-and-down path between $\alpha$ and $\omega$ contains two vertical edges $(u_1, v_1)$ and $(v_2, u_2)$ such that $u_1$ and $u_2$ are in the branch of $x$, but $v_1$ and $v_2$ are not in this branch.

-We see that $u_1$ and $u_2$ are equal to $x$.
-This means that there is a path up-and-down path from $\alpha$ to $\beta$ with fewer vertical steps than one containing $v_1$ and $v_2$, and this is a contradiction. \end{proof}